jeremyandrews/Argus-app/memory-bank/progress.md

   - Batch operations with proper error handling to prevent partial updates

 ## Recently Completed

+- ✅ **Fixed Rich Text Blob Generation Issue**
+  - Added blob storage fields to ArticleModel (titleBlob, bodyBlob, etc.)
+  - Implemented bidirectional blob transfer in ArticleModelAdapter
+  - Modified MigrationService to preserve blob data during migration
+  - Fixed ArticleService to properly transfer generated blobs to models before saving
+  - Solved UI issue where article previews showed "Formatting..." overlay
+  - Ensured all newly synced articles have their rich text immediately available
+  - Implemented proper blob handling in both migration and sync workflows
+  - Fixed duplicate content display caused by missing rich text blobs

+- ✅ **Topic Bar Filtering Improvement**
+  - Fixed issue where only the selected topic would show in topic bar
+  - Implemented dual article collection approach in NewsViewModel (allArticles and filteredArticles)
+  - Modified ViewModel to fetch all articles matching non-topic filters for topic bar display
+  - Simplified topic filtering in NewsView to use allArticles directly for topic generation
+  - Enhanced caching mechanism to preserve "All" topic cache entries
+  - Improved user experience by showing all available topics at all times
+  - Maintained proper filtering behavior while making topic navigation more intuitive

+- ✅ **Model Adapter Implementation**
+  - Created ArticleModelAdapter for converting between ArticleModel and NotificationData
+  - Updated ArticleService to work with ArticleModel but return NotificationData
+  - Modified rich text generation to work with the adapter pattern
+  - Ensured proper model conversion for all CRUD operations
+  - Addressed container mismatch issue between SwiftData Test and main app
+  - Fixed display of articles that were visible in SwiftData Test but not in main app

 - ✅ **Shared Architecture Components Implementation**
   - Created ArticleServiceProtocol as interface for all data operations